Address Confidentiality Program (ACP)

 Pursuant to RCW 40.24.050, state and local agencies, law enforcement, and the courts shall use the ACP designated address as the participants address when creating a new public record.
 ACP participants must request the agency use of the designated address and may use it as their home, work, or school address.

-The Secretary of State serves as the participant's legal agent for service of process.
-Staff may accept service on behalf of the program participant (WAC 434-840-080).
+The secretary of state is designated as the legal agent for participants and accepts any summons, writ, notice, demand or process on behalf of the program participant (WAC 434-840-080).

 Service of process by mail: